evjeesm/dynarr/README.md

+# Dynarr

-# Dynarr - generic dynamic array
+Generic dynamic array for C.
 Is an extension over [vector](https://github.com/evjeesm/vector).

+## Implementation details

 Keeps containing data sequential, tracks amount of stored elements and grows/shrinks on demand.
 Resize functionality is parametrized for flexability.
 Has variety of common array operation, like append, insert, search, etc ...
 Vector API can seamlessly operate on `dynarr_t *`.

-Supports further extension.
+Supports farther extension.

-Compiles to *static* archive and/or *shared* object.

 ## Supported platforms